| Supporting Online Material

 light; lower photo is taken under crossed nicols.
 Long dimension

+is 3mm.
 S-13.
 A calcite glassy vein

 between two dark glassy feldspar microcrystalline fragments